Nrgeup/DBQA/README.md

 ![cnn](./pic/cnn.png)

-2. The first is a pairwise model which based on the RNN representation, combining position and overlap information (RNN_pairwise):
+2. The second is a pairwise model which based on the RNN representation, combining position and overlap information (RNN_pairwise):

 ![rnn](./pic/rnn.png)